aetperf/aetperf.github.io/_posts/_2023-04-04-TPC-H-benchmark-of-Hyper-and-DuckDB-on-Windows-and-Linux-OS.md

 **Update** Apr 12, 2023 - It seems that Windows 11's poor performance may be due to conflicting BIOS/OS settings when dual-booting.
 We are investigating...
 Additionally, I have corrected the version of Windows 11 in the post from Home to Professional.

+**Update** Apr 27, 2023 - Upon further investigation, it appears that the low efficiency of Windows on my laptop may be caused by a combination of factors, including a recent Windows 11 update, the MSI motherboard, and potentially the dual-boot configuration (e.g. with a disabled UEFI secure boot).
+Despite trying to adjust settings in the BIOS, I was unable to improve the performance.
+While I have not yet decided to reinstall Windows due to time constraints, it seems to be the most viable solution to fix this issue.
+I may also consider downgrading to Windows 10.
+It's important to note that while the Linux timings in my previous benchmark are accurate, the Windows timings should not be taken as reliable due to the underlying issues.
+I will keep you updated on any progress and improvements once I have the time to reinstall Windows.
+Thank you for your understanding.

 In this blog post, we explore the use of two SQL engines, and specifically their Python API, for querying files.
 The engines in focus are :
 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License